Richard Darbyshire: Early life and education

-Richard Darbyshire was born in Stockport, Cheshire, England on 8 March 1960.
+Richard Darbyshire was born in Stockport, Cheshire, England, United Kingdom on 8 March 1960.
 He went to school in Manchester, where he briefly attended Manchester Grammar School.
 At the age of 13, he followed his parents to Japan, where he attended an American boarding school.

 Darbyshire's interest in a musical career began early; he first took up the clarinet but then switched to guitar.
 While in Japan, Darbyshire was introduced to the soul music of Marvin Gaye, Al Green, and Curtis Mayfield via the US military station.
 He joined a band with a group of Americans playing Allman Brothers type of material.
 Although a major influence of the young Darbyshire was Bread, he took his music in a more soul- and R&B-oriented direction.

 Back in England, Darbyshire sat his exams at the Manchester Grammar School and played with various bands of the Northern Music scene, such as Gammer and his Familiars.
 He also went to Oxford University, where he studied English literature.